afterdesign/afterdesign.net/_posts/2016-01-24-wheel-mirror-with-devpi-server.md

 Now it's time to configure our local mirror.

-I have created this mirror "behind firewall" so I'm not using any authentication/password.
-With this in mind configuration of devpi server was limited to creation of user and new mirror directory.
+I have created this mirror "behind firewall" so I'm not using any authentication.
+With this in mind configuration of devpi server was limited to creation of user and new mirror index.

 ```bash
 devpi use http://localhost:3141